 One of the best things about Excel is the ability to protect your files at all levels.
 You can choose to protect the Workbook from structural changes, meaning that unauthorized persons are unable to change the number or order of sheets on the workbook.
 You can also set a password to prevent someone from altering the worksheets, which essentially means that they can't copy, edit or delete any content on the worksheets.
 And, you can also set an opening password that will prevent someone from opening the document itself unless they have the password.

-While these passwords can be effective, they can also keep you from accessing the document when you need to.
-If you find yourself locked out of an Excel document because you either don't know what the password is or you have forgotten the password, this article will be very helpful to you.
-In it, we will look at some of the ways you can unlock Excel without a password.
+While these passwords can be effective, they can also keep you from accessing or modifying the document when you need to.
+If you find yourself locked out of an Excel document or worksheet because you either don't know what the password is or you have forgotten the password, this article will be very helpful to you.
+In it, we will look at some of the ways you can unlock Excel without password.

 If you are unable to open the Excel document without a password, the following are some of the options you can try.

-Both of the solutions above can only work if you have a relatively older version of Excel.
-For newer versions and a higher chance of success, you may want to use Passper for Excel.
-Passper for Excel is a password recovery program that can be useful in helping you bypass an opening password on any Excel document, even the latest version.
+For a higher chance of success, you may want to use Passper Excel Password Unlocker.
+Passper Excel Password Unlocker is a password unlocker program that can be useful in helping you bypass an opening password on any Excel document, even the latest version.
 It has a number of features designed to make password recovery very easy.
 They include the following:

 Fastest Password Unlocking Speed: It has one of the fastest password unlocking speeds in the market, being able to check nearly 3,000,000 passwords every second.

-No Data Loss: It is also safe, none of the data on your Excel document will be affected in any way by the recovery process
+No Data Loss: None of the data on your Excel document will be affected in any way by the recovery process.

 100,000 + Downloads